Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 (Schönbrunn around 1822, painted by Franz Jaschke; Wien Museum Inv.-Nr.
 213463; excerpt reproduced under the terms of the CC BY 4.0 license; photo by the Wien Museum)

-So from 1742 until the late 1770s, the palace and its interiors were expanded and transformed into their current complete form.
+So from 1742 until the late 1770s, the palace and its interiors were expanded and transformed into their current majestic form.

 Despite the delay in completing the work, the architects relied heavily on Fischer von Erlach’s original designs (the architect himself had died in 1723).

-Nikolaus Pacassi, the court architect who managed the building works for the Empress, modified and expanded the plans.
-As a result, both Fischer von Erlach and Pacassi get joint credit for the palace.
+Nikolaus Pacassi, the court architect who managed the building works for the Empress, modified and expanded those plans.
+As a result, Fischer von Erlach and Pacassi get joint credit for the palace.

 By the late 1700s, Schönbrunn stood pretty much as it does today.
 The only major exterior change was to the façade, which gained its distinctive yellow coloring sometime later.